nate-dkz/nate-dkz/README.md

 In my free time, I like to keep up to date with the latest developments in the tech world, exploring new tools and technologies, and sharing my knowledge with others.

 Thank you for visiting my GitHub page.
-Please don't hesitate to reach out if you have any questions or suggestions.
+Please don't hesitate to get in touch if you have any questions or suggestions.